jiahao0428/bplustree/README.txt

 The output will now become a lot more verbose, and print out something everytime it finishes a R, I, or D instruction.
 It is commented-out by default since it is very verbose.
+Note that it was designed with it in mind, hence you may get more warnings of unused variables if you left it as a comment.